ulicious/hermes/doc/getting_started.rst

 ============================

-Most settings are controlled through the configuration files in ``PROJECT FOLDER/config/``.
+Most settings are controlled through the configuration files in ``PROJECT FOLDER/``.
 Before running the workflow, review at least:

 - ``project_folder_path`` and the destination settings
 - preprocessing and memory settings such as ``use_low_storage``, ``use_low_memory``, and ``create_mip_data``
 - start-location settings such as ``number_locations``, ``location_creation_type``, ``use_voronoi_cells``, and island handling
 - algorithm settings such as ``target_commodity``, distance tolerances, and infrastructure switches
-- the techno-economic YAML files in ``PROJECT FOLDER/config/``
+- the techno-economic YAML files in ``PROJECT FOLDER/``

+Settings such as raw-data file names or whether repository files should be copied are not part of ``algorithm_configuration.yaml``.
+File copying is the responsibility of ``_0_setup_project_folder.py``; later workflow steps only read from the project folder.

 For a full explanation of the available parameters, see :ref:`parameter_explanation_algorithm`, :ref:`parameter_explanation_conversion`,